BEE MOVIE (Theatrical Release USA 2007)

 Ben Meyers

-despite its box office success, does not spark interest as well as other films within this genre set (like Harry and the Hendersons or The Princess Bride).
+despite its box office success, and good/suitable story, does not spark as much interest, as other films within this genre set (like Harry and the Hendersons or The Princess Bride).

 Film Poster Courtesy of Wikipedia